MohamedLargoYagoubi/Web_Project/README.md

 We are a group of students from the [University of Lleida](http://www.udl.cat/ca/) (UDL) and have developed a soccer website using [Django](http://www.udl.cat/ca/) and other technologies such as [Docker](https://www.docker.com/) or [Fly](https://fly.io/).
 You will be able to see the leagues, teams and players that have been created.
 In addition, you will have an administrator option to modify, delete or add new elements.
+>Update: In this release we have implemented CRUD, created E2E tests (End to end), added styles with TailwindCSS and incorporated an external API to make our app more complete.

 **✰ INTRUCTIONS FOR DEPLOYING (LOCALLY) THE PROJECT ✰**
 > Note: You must have [Docker](https://www.docker.com/products/docker-desktop/) installed.